How AI Contract Drafting and Negotiation Tools Help In-House Legal Teams Scale Without Increasing Headcount

 Approval workflows

 AI contract tools can also power limited self-service workflows for non-legal departments while maintaining guardrails.
-Examples include:
+Examples include -

 NDA generation portals for sales teams